A peer group mentoring programme for church leaders

 EQUIP – what we offer

-The main purpose of both the meetings and the follow-up visits is to provide teaching, training and encouragement in the areas of ministry listed below.
+The main purpose of both the meetings and the regular conversations is to provide teaching, training and encouragement in the areas of ministry listed below.
 EQUIP groups also function as support groups, where people listen to one another, learn from one another and pray for one another.

 We encourage church leaders to become effective teachers of the faith, able to teach the gathered church, able to teach groups, and through determined pastoral work able to teach individuals.
 The aim of this teaching is to bring each of the church members to maturity in Christ.